 Multi-Room System – music sets the mood of your home, providing the perfect backdrop whether working, entertaining or relaxing.
-Being able to enjoy your favorite songs in any room is a great way to improve your lifestyle, and many of our systems allow you to enjoy different tunes in different areas; U2 in the office, Barry White in the dining room and David Guetta out by the pool!
+Being able to enjoy your favorite songs in any room is a great way to improve your lifestyle, and many of our systems allow you to enjoy different tunes in different areas.

 Our wide array of architectural speakers not only blend in with any home’s décor, but come in a range of styles to meet individual performance needs.
-And beyond your personal music library or music played on a docked iPod, you can enjoy an unlimited variety of tunes streamed from the Internet: Tidal, Pandora, Rhapsody, Spotify, Songza, SiriusXM, TuneIn etc. all available right at your fingertips!
-We carry a wide range of multi-room systems including some that work wirelessly for easy installation in existing homes.
+And beyond your personal music library or music played on a docked iPod, you can enjoy an unlimited variety of tunes streamed from the Internet: Tidal, Pandora, Rhapsody, Spotify, Songza, SiriusXM, TuneIn etc. We carry a wide range of multi-room systems including some that work wireless for easy installation in existing homes.

 If you goal is to provide sound throughout the apartment so that in each and every room you can choose to listen to different music, watch different content, to manage all equipment both locally and remotely – then you need a multi-room system.
 It consists of the signal sources, amplifiers, cable network, various types of speakers – indoor, outdoor, in-ceiling, in-wall, architectural, heat and moisture resistant (for pools, saunas and bathrooms).

 The simplest multi-room setup can be considered a two/three zone audio AV receiver.
 It is usually sufficient to cover several areas such as your kitchen, bathroom, bedroom, hallway etc. Music can be listened to in different zones from different sources or from the same source.
 All receiver zones may be combined into “Party Mode” where a single source is used for all zones with a single volume control.